-In addition, Brut, LLC, our broker-dealer subsidiary, is subject to regulation by the SEC, the SROs and the various state securities regulators.
+In addition to the regulation that NASD as an SRO is subject to, Brut, LLC, our broker-dealer subsidiary, is subject to regulation by the SEC, the SROs and the various state securities regulators.
 Brut, LLC is registered as a broker-dealer with the SEC and in all 50 states, the District of Columbia and Puerto Rico.
 It is also a member of NASD.
 Brut also is registered as an Alternative Trading System under the SEC's Regulation ATS and is required to comply with Regulation ATS.
 The SEC and NASD adopt rules and examine broker-dealers and require strict compliance with their rules and regulations.
 The SEC, SROs and state securities commissions may conduct administrative proceedings which can result in censure, fine, the issuance of cease-and-desist orders or the suspension or expulsion of a broker-dealer, its officers or employees.
 The SEC and state regulators may also institute proceedings against broker-dealers seeking an injunction or other sanction.
 The SEC and SRO rules cover many aspects of a broker-dealer's business, including capital structure and withdrawals, sales methods, trade practices among broker-dealers, use and safekeeping of customers' funds and securities, record-keeping, the financing of customers' purchases, broker-dealer and employee registration and the conduct of directors, officers and employees.
-All broker-dealers have an SRO that is assigned by the SEC as the broker-dealer's designated examining authority, or DEA.
-The DEA is responsible for examining a broker-dealer for compliance with the SEC's financial responsibility rules.
+All broker-dealer for compliance with the SEC's financial responsibility rules.
 NASD is Brut's current DEA, and the SEC has requested that Brut become a member of the NYSE so that the NYSE can become Brut's DEA.
 A failure to comply with the SEC's request in a satisfactory manner may have adverse consequences and changing Brut's DEA may entail additional regulatory costs.